chi0321/Machine-Learning/README.md

 # Machine-Learning
-This is some example to achieve simple machine learning algorithm with python
+This is some example to achieve some simple machine learning algorithms with python